mtyrvainen/rpi-server/README.md

 1. `sudo /usr/local/bin/noip2`
 1. to check the service is running properly: `sudo noip2 -S`

+##### Port forwarding
+You might need to do some port forwarding on your router for the 3001 port.

 ##### Git Projects
 You'll need a clone of this repository, a clone of the [frontend of this project](https://github.com/mtyrvainen/rpi-front) and for streaming the camera feed, you'll need [JSMpeg](https://github.com/phoboslab/jsmpeg).
 Run `git clone <repo>` and then `npm install` in each project folder.